In Pursuit of Complexity and Nuance

 Cognitive & Somatic Specialties

-In the words of Joan Didion, “we tell ourselves stories in order to live.”
-Narrative Therapy listens for the cracks in those stories—the fault lines where identity might shift, however slightly, under the weight of a kinder interpretation.
-It is less about fixing what’s broken than unearthing the subtle, but impactful, alternate plot lines buried beneath pathology.
+• In the words of Joan Didion, “we tell ourselves stories in order to live.”
+Narrative Therapy listens for the cracks in those stories, the fault lines where identity can shift, however slightly, under the weight of a kinder interpretation.
+Less about fixing what’s broken than unearthing the subtle, but impactful, alternate plot lines buried beneath pathology.

-An existential approach doesn’t rush to fix or reframe; it listens for the tremor beneath the client’s words—the quiet reckoning with freedom, mortality, or the fear that nothing matters.
-The work resists temptation to offer answers to the truly unanswerable and stands instead in that unsteady terrain, helping the client find meaning not in spite of uncertainty, but within it.
+• An existential approach doesn’t rush to fix or reframe; it invites a practice of deep listening for what is operational beneath our words.
+Our reckoning with freedom, mortality, or the fear that nothing matters.
+The work resists temptation to offer answers to the truly unanswerable and stands instead in that unsteady terrain, helping us find meaning not in spite of uncertainty, but within it.

-Internal Family Systems begins with a radically gentle premise: that every part within us, even the ones we fear or resent, holds a story, a purpose, a wound.
-In therapy, the task isn’t to silence or exile these parts, but to meet them with curiosity—so that the Self, (the part of us that holds access to calm, clarity, and curiosity) can step in and lead with compassion.
-When the Self leads—unburdened, present—it creates space for each part to be seen without judgment, allowing protective roles to soften and wounded parts to release pain they’ve carried alone for too long.
+• Internal Family Systems begins with a radically gentle premise: that every part within us, even the ones we fear or resent, hold a story, a purpose, a wound.
+In therapy, the task isn’t to silence or exile these parts, but to meet them with curiosity so that the Self, (the part of us that holds access to calm, clarity, and curiosity) can step in and lead with compassion.
+When the Self leads-unburdened, present-it creates space for each part to be seen without judgment, allowing protective roles to organically soften and wounded parts to release pain they’ve carried alone for too long.

-EMDR works on the premise that trauma isn’t just remembered—it’s relived, stored in the body and nervous system like a scene caught on loop.
-When the bilateral stimulation begins, it's not about erasing the memory but helping the brain refile it—the past can finally be felt as the past, distinct from the present and the client can move forward.
+• EMDR works on the premise that trauma isn’t just remembered, it’s relived, stored in the body and nervous system like a scene caught on loop.
+When the bilateral stimulation begins, it's not about erasing the memory but helping our system to refile it in a truly organized way within both mind and body- ultimately, allowing us more access to ease.

 Services